ffrujeri/ffrujeri.github.io/_pages/about.md

   - /about.html
 ---

 I work currently as an Applied Research Scientist in the Decision AI pillar for Azure Cognitive Services.
-I support Research in AI Alignment / RLHF RReinforcement Learning from Human Feedback) and the Azure Personalizer Service (contextual bandits for Personalization / Recommendations).
+I support Research in AI Alignment / RLHF (Reinforcement Learning from Human Feedback) and the Azure Personalizer Service (contextual bandits for Personalization / Recommendations).

 My main Research agenda in collaboration with Microsoft Research is focused on pretraining of Foundation models for decision making and Embodied AI / Robot Learning.